hassan1303/Hassan/README.md

 Web developer, Data Scientist
 -----------------------------

-Iam have learning web development and currently in data science
+Iam beeen learning web development and currently in data science

 * 🌍  I'm based in Kano
 * ✉️  You can contact me at [hassanmuhammadadam1@gmail.com](mailto:hassanmuhammadadam1@gmail.com)